utilmeta/utype/docs/en/guide/func.md

 # Functions

-Currently, Python does not have a mechanism to resolve types and check constraints at runtime, so when we write a function, we often need to perform type assertion, constraint checking and other operations on the parameters before we can start writing the real logic.
-Otherwise, an exception may occur at runtime, such as
+Currently, Python does not have the mechanism to guarantee types at runtime, so when we write a function, we often need to perform type assertion and constraint checking on parameters before we can start writing the actual logic. such as
 ```python
 def login(username, password):
     import re